ChaoticEnigma/yaptlytoti/README.md

 2. File -> Open Project
 3. Open CMakeLists.txt
 4. Configure Project (assuming Desktop kit, or some similar kit)
+5. Run CMake (with no Arguments) -> Finish
-5. The project should be set up and ready to build and run
+6. The project should be set up and ready to build and run

 ## Alternate Names:
 YAV / YAVoIP (Yet Another VoIP)